 In January and february meeting planners and delegates start traveling to conventions.

 I have pulled out an old copy of the book 10 secrets of success and inner peace by Wayne Dyer.It is an all time leadership classic.
-I have seen Dr Dyer give inspirational and motivational speeches on these secrets and his passion is very real.
+I have seen Dr Dyer give inspirational and motivational speeches at conferences on these secrets and his passion is very real.

 How do you inspire people?
 One leadership train of thought is that inspiration flows from a vision statement.
 I once heard that a good company vision has two qualities:

 The question I get alot is how do you become a Motivational speaker?
 The best answer is you just do it.
 Speak alot, everywhere they will listen, even if you are speaking for free ( however if someone wants to pay you, take their money).
 Once you get good at it ( 500 plus presentations later) usually people will ask you if you do this for other events,or for a living, and it builds from here.